 In the end the passenger appeal of the VC10 didn't save it.
 The Standards were quickly withdrawn from use in 1974 when BOAC decided that they were no longer economically viable, especially with the 747 rendering the type superfluous to requirements.
 The Supers soldiered on for another six years with the final Super flight in BOAC (by then actually British Airways) service in March 1981.
-The last commercial flight of a British Airways VC10 was flight BA9050C flown by G-ASGL on 30th March 1981.
-This special charter for enthusiasts departed London Heatrow, overflying Manchester, Prestwick, Filton and Farnborough before returning to Heathrow.
+The last commercial flight of a British Airways VC10 was flown by G-ASGL on 29th March 1981, one of two special charters for enthusiasts from Gatwick.
+The next day, on 30th March 1981, British Airways organised a last flight for invited guests and personnel that departed from the Heathrow maintenance base, overflying Manchester, Prestwick, Filton and Farnborough before returning to Heathrow.
 This ended the BOAC side of the story, but it certainly didn't end the story of the VC10 as it's RAF career was only just beginning.

 BOAC Standard VC10 in 'Golden Speedbird' colors.

 Photo copyright BAE SYSTEMS